 Is an Annuity Right for Me?

 There are a few questions you can ask yourself to determine if an annuity is right for you.

 - Am I okay with probability-based retirement planning or do I value safety first?
 The more traditional stock and bond investment approach is based on probabilities whereas annuity strategies are based more on safety first.

 - Do I value optionality or would I prefer to lock in benefits and outcomes?
 Annuities are not known for being flexible, so if you think your plan may change, an annuity may not be the best fit for you.
 However, if you would like to lock in a certain level of benefits, annuities can help do so.

-- Would I prefer to segment my income to certain widows of time or do I want perpetual income?
-For a level lifetime income, annuities are a good option.
+- Would I prefer to segment my income to certain windows of time or do I want perpetual income?
+For a level lifetime income, or continual “paychecks” in retirement, annuities are a good option.
 For changing income needs, a bucketing approach with stocks and bonds could be a better route.

 - Am I focused on accumulation or distribution?
 Is your main goal to grow your money as much as possible?
 If so, a more traditional investment approach may be best.
 If income is your primary focus, the opposite would be true.

 Are annuities good or bad?
 I don’t think anyone can say that all are either good or bad.
 There are ways that annuities can be used that make them beneficial to investors.
 There are also annuities that are misunderstood and overpriced, leaving annuity owners frustrated and restricted.
 Any time you don’t understand something, it can easily lead to even more frustration.